UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 #### Version: 1.0
 #### Categories: Bug Fixes, General QoL, UI Changes, Quests Tweaks, Loot Pool Tweaks.

 This is a collection of mods containing bug fixes and quality of life improvements.
-This mod was created based on the Balands mod (Credits to Aaron0000), also includes many mods from all over the community. it is meant to be a similar experience to a Gearbox patch.
+This mod was created based on the Balands mod (Credits to Aaron0000), also includes many mods from all over the community and it is meant to be a similar experience to a Gearbox patch.

 #### CREDITS: Aaron0000, Apocalyptech, CZ47, Lonemastereno, EpicNNG, SSpyR, dex_manly, Elektrohund, shadowevil, ZetaDaemon, Novenic, Grimm.